Dheisheh: Local organizations

 A number of local as well as international organizations offer humanitarian services within Dheisheh camp.
 Many of these organizations have a particular focus.
 A few of them are listed above.

 The Karama Organization is a local organization aiming at providing leisure activities for children living in the camp.

 The Ibdaa Cultural Center has the aim of creating a positive atmosphere for children in the camp.

 The Future Vision Society for the Development of the Abilities (AREEN) is another organization located in Dheishe camp.
 This non-profit organization seeks to provide a better future for the children and youth in the camp, especially for girls.

+The armed wing of the Palestinian Marxist–Leninist organization, the Popular Front for the Liberation of Palestine's Abu Ali Mustafa Brigades, maintains a branch in Dheisheh, which is known as the Dheisheh camp guards.